sakana28/MA_notebook/draft test.md

 ![[Pasted image 20231005065439.png]]

-- τi: the inter-arrival time of the ith impact, accounting for randomness due to rolling element slips The other parameters in (2) have the same meaning as in (1).
+- τi: the inter-arrival time of the ith impact, accounting for randomness due to rolling element slips （latex:  \item $\tau_i$: the inter-arrival time of the $i$th impact, accounting for randomness due to rolling element slips） The other parameters in (2) have the same meaning as in (1).

 However, when a defect spreads over a large area, the resulting vibration signal is no longer caused by impulses and the random timing jitter is also meaningless.
 This differs from the pseudo-cyclostationary vibration signals caused by localized faults, leading to a purely cyclostationary process.